VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 | ```2```      | Virgil Trust Provisioner generates 2 Recovery keys |

 #### Generating Recovery Key
-Recovery Keys are used to sign other types of keys, and is known by every device.
-Public key is stored in Tust list and private key is stored in db.
+Recovery Keys are used to sign other types of keys, and are known by every device.
+The public key is stored in TrustList and the private key is stored in db.

 **Example**
 ```bash